 Sardines are one of the cheapest and healthiest fishes available in India.
 They contain plenty of unsaturated fat, Omega-3 fatty acids and minerals and hence extremely good for your health when consumed in steamed or curried form and not as fried fish – although fried ones taste exceptionally good.
-In the state of Kerala, the fish curry made out of Sardines (
+In the state of Kerala, the Mathi Curry (fish curry made out of Sardines) (

 Fish curry in Kerala style comes in three or four close variants and they are fairly easy to make.
 The secret to making lip-smacking fish curry lies in the quality of ingredients used – primarily the coconut and the fish itself that has to be fresh and cleaned really very well (Read: Not like how your vendor does it).

 Let us now head over and see how my variant of Sardine curry recipe looks like.

 - Indian Sardines (aka Indian Oil Sardines) – 1Kg, cleaned & cut into 2-3 pieces

 - Mustard Seeds (big) – One pinch

 - Shallots – 1 cup, finely chopped

 - Ginger – 1/2 inch, sliced lengthwise into 3-4 pieces